ssabug/KickChat-Chataigne-Module/README.md

    - wait few seconds and check of the "channel id" field has been automatically filled
    - enjoy and thank you for giving a feedback

-NOTES :
+# H1 NOTES :

-Important note: For the moment this module is for listening only; you wont be able to send any chat command.
+**Important note : ** For the moment this module is for listening only; you wont be able to send any chat command.

 As said above, we need to have some webscraping task running.
 There is a kickChat.py python script that, using selenium and gecko webdriver, will gather data on both urls.